-- (1) "Audit Fees" consist of fees for professional services performed by PwC, our independent registered public accounting firm, for the audit of our annual financial statements, including attestation services required under Section 404 of the Sarbaness-Oxley Act of 2002, the review of interim financial statements, and related services that are normally provided in connection with registration statements.
-Included in the 2019 Audit Fees is \$100,000 of fees billed in connection with our secondary public offering which closed in November 2019. - (2) "Audit-Related Fees" may consist of fees for professional services performed by our independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no such fees incurred in fiscal 2020 or 2019. - (3) "Tax Fees" may consist of fees for professional services performed by our independent registered public accounting firm, including tax compliance. - (4) "All Other Fees" include fees for professional services that are appropriately not included in the Audit, Audit-Related, and Tax categories.
+- (1) "Audit Fees" consist of fees for professional services performed by PwC, our independent registered public accounting firm, for the audit of our annual financial statements, including attestation services required under Section 404 of the Sarbaness-Oxley Act of 2002, the review of interim financial statements, audits that are normally provided by PwC in connection with statutory and regulatory filings and services that are normally provided in connection with registration statements.
+Included in the 2021 audit fees is \$125,000 of fees billed in connection with our secondary public offering which closed in February 2021. - (2) "Audit-Related Fees" may consist of fees for professional services performed by our independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
+For the year-ended December 31, 2021, the audit-related services primarily relate to pre-implementation review procedures associated with a planned system implementation.
+There were no audit-related fees incurred in fiscal 2020 - (3) "Tax Fees" consist of fees for professional services performed by our independent registered public accounting firm, including tax compliance and certain transfer pricing related services. - (4) "All Other Fees" include fees for professional services that are appropriately not included in the Audit, Audit-Related, and Tax categories and relate to amounts paid for permissible products and services.